chicken55pvzrebalanced/Plants-vs.-Zombies-Rebalanced/README.md

 Plants vs. Zombies 2 Rebalanced is a fan game made to rebalance the experience of Plants vs. Zombies 2 and completely rework some plants, zombies worlds and more.

-This mod is based off Plants vs. Zombies 2 Gardendless and requires it to be installed.
+This mod is based off [Plants vs. Zombies 2 Gardnedless](pvzge.com/en/) and requires it to be installed.

 To install, move the ZIP file inside the gpNext/packs directory inside of Plants vs. Zombies 2 Gardnedless.